 The Mitre Bar

-The Mitre Bar is one of many rare gems in the Nicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.
+The Mitre Bar is one of many rare gems in the Nicholson's collection of iconic and great British pubs— held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.